kameswarang/worldRestaurants/README.md

 # worldRestaurants

-This app was developed as a solution to a full-stack hiring challenge and can be accessed here http://worldRestaurants-kganesh1795.heroku.com
+This app was developed as a solution to a full-stack hiring challenge and can be accessed here: worldrestaurants-kganesh1795.herokuapp.com

 Find below the specification and the corresponding degree of compliancy (Implemented, Partially implemented, Not implemented)